boris-s/pyper/README.md

 In effect, such character sequences form an APL-like language consisting of one-character operators 'a' and 'd', whose combination determines the overall operation.
-Pyper adds a few modifications and widely extends the idea:
+Pyper adds a few modifications and extends the idea:

 1. Twin-barrel piping: Instead of just one pipeline, in which the operations are applied in sequence, Pyper has 2 parallel pipelines.